 Biographic Summary of Kevin A. Sabet, Ph.D.

-He received his Ph.D. and M.S. in Social Policy at Oxford University as a Marshall Scholar, and B.A. in Political Science from the University of California, Berkeley.
-He currently lives in Cambridge, Massachusetts with his wife.
+As a Marshall Scholar, he received his Ph.D. and M.S. in Social Policy at Oxford University and B.A. in Political Science from the University of California, Berkeley.
+He currently lives in Cambridge, Massachusetts with his wife, Shahrzad, a Ph.D. candidate at Harvard University.

 |Doctorate of Philosophy, Social Policy||2004-2007|